Read the article detailing deck.gl's Views and Projections system.

 and projection

-matrices and other uniforms needed by the WebGL vertex shaders.
+matrices and other uniforms needed by the WebGL2/WebGPU vertex shaders.
 The basic Viewport

-class is a generic geospatially enabled version of the typical 3D "camera" class you would find in most 3D/WebGL/OpenGL library.
+class is a generic geospatially enabled version of the typical 3D "camera" class you would find in most 3D/WebGL2/OpenGL libraries.

 While the Viewport